 1.2.2 Task 2: Prepare relevant validation data

 Using the state-of-the-art experimental laboratory for particle dynamics at the University of Texas at Austin, we provided high quality experimental data for validation of various-size particle dynamics in the vicinity of a source and further away in the space.
-We conducted a set of experiments that will measure particle dispersion in a indoor environment with the particle source positioned in the air stream for different air velocities and turbulence intensities.
-Since very few indoor particle sources emit steadily, we will consider short term (intermittent) particle sources often caused by human activity such as sneezing or resuspension from occupant or room surfaces.
-The experimental set-ups will mimic three characteristic indoor environments, with disease-bearing particle release scenarios and corresponding air flows in the room and in the vicinity of the particle source.
+We conducted a set of experiments that measure particle dispersion in a indoor environment with the particle source positioned in the air stream for different air velocities and turbulence intensities.
+Since very few indoor particle sources emit steadily, we considered short term (intermittent) particle sources often caused by human activity such as sneezing or resuspension from occupant or room surfaces.
+The experimental set-ups mimiced characteristic indoor environments, with disease-bearing particle release scenarios and various air flow regimes in the room.
+We developed validation data where particle dispersion is monitored for characteristic scenarios which can represent office spaces, a school or daycare space, an emergency or hospital room or other indoor environment.

-1.2.3 Task 3: Validate RANS-Lagrangian and LES-Lagrangian particle dispersion models
+1.2.3 Task 3: Test RANS-Lagrangian and LES-Lagrangian particle dispersion models by comparing them with experimentally measured data

 In the numerical simulation, we coupled the two CFD models (RANS and LES) with the appropriate Lagrangian particle tracking model and quantified the performance of both RANS-Lagrangian and LES-Lagrangian particle simulation models considering airflow and particle dynamics.
 In the process of validation we determined crucial simulation parameters, such as grid resolution, number of particles for particle tracking, and time scale for the several representative airflows.
-Based on this analysis we will determine the simulation parameters that provide the best accuracy for both simulation methods.
+Based on this analysis we determined the simulation parameters that provide the best accuracy for both simulation methods.
+We simulated environment in which validation data are collected and compared experimental and modeled data for both RANS-Lagrangian and LES-Lagrangian methods.

-1.2.4 Task 4: Simulate disease-bearing particle transport in a built environment

-In this project, we identified three common scenarios for human exposure to disease-bearing particles in a built environment.
-We investigated three characteristic scenarios which can represent a school or daycare space, an emergency or hospital room, and a bus or aircraft cabin.
-For the three selected environments, we simulated transport of different-sized particles from a source to an occupant/passenger using both RANS-Lagrangian and LES-Lagrangian methods.

 Scope

-The study covered four topics in order to comprehensively examine cough characteristics and the dispersion of particles emitted from possible sources related to human activities.
-For each topic, validation experiments were performed to provide CFD simulation boundary conditions.
-The study then evaluated the performance of two turbulence models by comparing experimental and calculated results.
+The study covers four topics that comprehensively examine particle dispersion from cough and the dispersion of particles emitted from human and ventilation induced sources.
+For each topic, validation experiments provide CFD simulation boundary conditions and temperature, airflow and particle concentration distribution, considering both temporal and spatial variation of these variables.
+The study evaluates the performance of two turbulence models by comparing experimental and calculated results using metrics that show particle dynamics and short and long term exposure.
+The four research topics and the specific focuses for each are listed below.

 2.1 Velocity characteristics of a simplified cough